carstenjacobsen/misc/REGISTRY.md

 ## Topic functions
 Topics are the data channel the subscribers are subscribing to.
-The message intake system will forward data to topics.
+The message intake system will forward data messages to topics.

 ### Add topic
 ```